bbauska/Coursera-Bootstrap/readme.md

 The DRY principle, do not repeat yourself principle, is very essential in this case.

-We don\'t want to be wasting our time on such repetitive combustion tasks, and instead, try to automate them as far as possible so that they can be executed whenever required.
+We don&apos;t want to be wasting our time on such repetitive combustion tasks, and instead, try to automate them as far as possible so that they can be executed whenever required.

-Let\'s talk about some of these repetitive tasks in a bit more detail.
+Let&apos;s talk about some of these repetitive tasks in a bit more detail.

-Let\'s take the example of CSS as a case.
+Let&apos;s take the example of CSS as a case.

 When we write CSS code, we often write the code using one of the preprocessing languages likes Less or Sass.